Vworker9/Frontend-Code-Challenge/README.md

 # Frontend-Code-Challenge

-### clone of download zip into locan and do "npm install"
+### clone of download zip into local and do "npm install"